daangn/stackflow/packages/navigator/README.md

 - ⚙️ Navigation bar designed for each platform
 - 🪄 Automatically attach close or back button for each circumstance

-> Core logic of Navigator in depend on `react-router-dom`
+> Core logic of Navigator depends on `react-router-dom`

 ---